Phileine Says Sorry: Plot

 A little later the women run into Jules and start a conversation about sexual harassment from men.
 After an insulting remark by Phileine, Jules departs.
 Only then does she discover that Jules is not female but male.
 Phileine goes to meet LT, the boyfriend of 'terrible Joanna', on his boat on the water.
 They have sex in 'revenge' for the escapade between Joanna and Max on stage.

 The next day, they decide to go to the last performance of the show.
 From the back of the theater, they see that Max is about to penetrate Joanna on stage.
 This time, Phileine will not let this happen and makes a huge scene by disrupting the play.
 Max tries to defend his action by explaining it as art.
-Phileine doesn’t accept this and gets the audience on her side in the argument.
+Phileine does not accept this and gets the audience on her side in the argument.

 The day after, the newspapers are filled with what happened in the theater and Phileine is requested for a number of TV shows.
 She goes to David Letterman's show where she takes control over the show and wins the support of the audience.
 She is provided with money so she can stay the night in a hotel.
 The next day, Max is at her door to take her to an AIDS Gala of his friend Leonard.
-She doesn’t want to go with him, so he lifts her up over his shoulder and takes her to a taxi.
+She does not want to go with him, so he lifts her up over his shoulder and takes her to a taxi.

 The atmosphere between Phileine and the other people is hostile at the Gala.
 Except for Gulpje, Phileine has offended everybody else.
 Even Max is furious at her because he finds out she has slept with LT.
 Eventually Phileine realizes why everyone is mad at her.
 She gets on the stage and delivers a speech in which she says sorry for the first time in her life to everyone who she has treated rudely.
 She ends the speech with: "Sorry that I exist."